imdadulethicalhacker/All_CTF_Writeup/picoCTF-2021-writeup/Reverse_Engineering/README.md

 # PicoCTF 2021

-### Solutions and writeups for the picoCTF General Skills
+### Solutions and writeups for the picoCTF Reverse Engineering

 ![](rev.png)